alx-tools/Jobs/applications/nzubechukwu_ifechukwu.md

 ### Profile

-Nzubechukwu (Nzube for short) is an impact-driven individual with an avid passion for innovation, self-improvement, problem-solving and everything computer.
+Nzubechukwu (Nzube for short) is an impact-driven individual with an avid passion for education, innovation, self-improvement, problem-solving and everything AI and computer.
 He is a dependable team and independent player who can adapt easily to changing conditions.

 ### Education